YeetlePrime/hyprppuccin-dots/README.md

     Hyprppuccin
 </h1>
 These are my personal dotfiles for my personal daily driver linux machine.
 It is my goal to create a simple hyprland user-experience that is easy to install (in the best case with only one script) in order to kickstart with a solid default installation, that can be further customized manually.
+The theme is heavily inspired by the catppuccin hyprland theme from [hyprdots](https://github.com/prasanthrangan/hyprdots), but takes out a lot of the complexity with dynamic customization.

 ## Used softare
 - Display System: [wayland](https://wayland.freedesktop.org/)